carina-cc/elizabethgould/williamdyce.md

     src="https://www.tate.org.uk/research/publications/in-focus/pegwell-bay-kent-william-dyce/pegwell-bay-1860-exhibition">

 The Dyces did not go back to [Ramsgate](/19c/19c-ramsgate)  in subsequent summers, having found the lodging there expensive.
-In 1859 their holiday was in Arran, in 1860 in North Wales, where Dyce claimed they got ‘twice as much for the money as they ever got in England’[^2].
+In 1859 their holiday was in Arran, in 1860 in <span data-mouseover-map-flyto="52.9, -3.39">North Wales</span>, where Dyce claimed they got ‘twice as much for the money as they ever got in England’[^2].
 But he could report that he had made £400 from his holiday in [Ramsgate](/19c/19c-ramsgate).
 We know that the painting was sold to his father-in-law, and presumably that is what he paid.
 <param ve-map title="Ramsgate" center="Q736439" zoom="12" prefer-geojson show-labels>

-[^1]: _Times_, no.23612.
-5 May 1860.5; Critic:20:514.
-12 May 1860.
-594.
-[^2]: William Dyce, letter to Robert Cay, 20 October 1860.
-Dyce Papers TAM 54/31.
-The Dyce Papers is an unpublished collection of typescript and handwritten notes put together by William Dyce’s son, James Stirling Dyce.
-It includes transcripts of Dyce’s correspondence and writings.
-The original is in the archives of Aberdeen Art Gallery and Museum; a microfiche is kept in the Tate Archives.

 # Bibliography
 Easdown, Martin. _Adventures in Shrimpville, or Pegwell Bay as a Seaside Resort_.
 4th edn.
 Ramsgate, 2007.